Spineshank: Early works, formation and signing with Roadrunner (1996–1997)

+Strictly Diesel, The Height of Callousness and Self-Destructive Pattern (1998–2003)

+Spineshank released their debut album Strictly Diesel on September 22, 1998.
+Fear Factory vocalist Burton C. Bell provides vocals on the track "Stain".
+Spineshank joined Fear Factory and Kilgore on a European tour that year.

 Spineshank's second album The Height of Callousness was released on October 10, 2000.
 Unlike their debut album, The Height of Callousness has a strong industrial metal influence.
 The band was featured at Ozzfest 2001, and toured with such artists as Disturbed, Hed PE, Orgy and Mudvayne in support of the album's release.
 The songs "Synthetic" and "New Disease" were released as singles in 2000 and 2001, respectively.

 The band's third album Self-Destructive Pattern was released on September 9, 2003.
 The album's lead single "Smothered" was nominated for a Grammy in the category of Best Metal Performance (2004).
-Shortly after the album was released the band went on a European tour with Ill Nino and Chimaira.
+Shortly after the album was released the band went on a European tour with Ill Niño and Chimaira.
 A show in the Netherlands was filmed on October 6, and was to become a DVD entitled Roadrage.
 However, it was never officially released.

 Lineup change and hiatus (2004–2008)

 In January 2004, it was reported that Santos had officially left Spineshank.
-Drummer Tommy Decker stated that the split was "amicable" and was mainly due to "musical differences".
-A day after the news was reported, Decker vowed that the band would continue, and stated that the musical differences were due to the fact the rest of the band wanted to play heavier music than Santos.
+Tommy Decker stated that the split was "amicable" and was mainly due to "musical differences", Decker later said a big part of why Santos left was because the band wanted "to go heavier" but Santos didn't.
+Santos later spoke about leaving Spineshank in a 2006 interview, stating: "I think that moment in time we weren't getting along the greatest.
+I was not happy with the direction of the music anymore, and I also think that the band had kind of just run its course.
+I think that Spineshank did what it was meant to do.
+I don't regret ever being in that band.
+It's some of the best memories of my life, but I think that the day was up."

 On January 17, 2004, Spineshank launched a search for a new vocalist, and on November 7, 2005, Spineshank's official website announced that they would be working with Brandon Espinoza.
 They also stated that they had already been working together for five months at the time, and had produced five songs.
 At the time, the band did not intend to continue to use the name Spineshank.
 Meanwhile, Santos went on to release two albums with his new band Silent Civilian.

 On July 7, 2006, Espinoza posted an update on the band's message board, and stated that they were still in the process of writing material.
-Then, February 7, 2008, after almost two years of silence about the band, Espinoza announced that the band had broken up due to the lack of chemistry between its members.
-Later on, in February 2008, the band (excluding Espinoza) announced open tryouts for a new unnamed project.
+Then, on February 7, 2008, after almost two years of silence about the band, Espinoza announced that the band had broken up due to the lack of chemistry between its members.
+On February 24, the band (excluding Espinoza) announced open tryouts for a new unnamed project.